asbah-amjad/WebDev2-Architecting/documentation.md

 - separating action to `app/prepareOrder.js` allows extensibility if `doWork` -function in `rabbit-utils` is changed.
 - application (ports, hosts etc...) configuration is put to `settings.js`.
 The `enums.js` is a file to keep constants like in frontend, ideally with a file watcher that would synchronize them.

+## Learning

+### Chi-Hao Lay

+I was originally supposed to only do the frontend, although I was already very familiar with it, so I didn't learn much.
+I tried out different ways to stuff that I haven't before such as using custom events to communicate between components.

+I have learned a little more about queues when trying to do Server B, they were a kind of magic to me before.
+It was surprisingly simple since, the structure was mostly already in the repo.

+I learned about multi-stage builds in Docker and that you don't have to deploy microservices in separate servers but keep them in docker-compose and deploy to same server.

 ## Conclusion